Financing to a company during the start-up phase

 Establishing a company is not expensive in itself.
 Becoming a light entrepreneur or a private entrepreneur working under your own name is free of charge.
 Other company forms require registration in the trade register.
 Depending on the company type, the registration fee is between slightly under one hundred euros to a couple hundred euros.

-A certain amount of start-up capital must also be invested in a limited liability company, a limited liability company and a co-operative company.
+A certain amount of start-up capital must also be invested in a limited liability company, a co-operative company and a public stock company.
 However, this is not considered an expense as the capital can be used in the company’s operations.

 Draw up a cash flow statement in connection with your company’s business plan.
 It includes calculations of how much money your company will need for start-up investments and working capital.
 By adding together your company’s investment and working capital calculations, you will find out the total amount of financing you will need at the start-up phase.